 JOBS ARE AVAILABLE NOW

-When considering becoming an electrician you are considering a career path that grants you the opportunity to find a job today.
-The demand for skilled tradespeople continues to grow across the USA.
-According to the most recent Bureau of Labor Statistics data in 2020, employment of electricians is projected to grow 9% from 2020-2030.
+The demand for skilled tradespeople continues to grow across the country.
+According to the most recent Bureau of Labor Statistics data in 2021, employment of electricians is projected to grow 7% from 2021-2031.

 STEM AND THE SKILLED TRADES